sijokuruvilla/skg_blog/pages/notceo.md

 1. The non profit entity that I used to head, Startup Village, was a registered not for profit society and its registered name was ITIH — TBI (India Telecom Innovation Hub — Technology Business Incubator).
 While the organisation has ceased operations, the entity continues to exist still
 2. Whenever I mention Startup Village, I refer to the non profit initiative
-3. There is a series of documentation related to Startup Vullage that has been put together on the SV.CO website by Sanjay.
+3. There is a series of documentation related to Startup Village that has been put together on the SV.CO website by Sanjay.
 You can access them [here](https://www.sv.co/story)